ngjunsiang/laymansguide-src/season1/issue009/issue009.md

 Yep, that means that on less scrupulous websites, the server can actually know something about you from your user agent declaration.
 It can, for example, know that you are using an iPhone and hence serve you a different webpage format—or different ads.
 In the past, when the old version of Internet Explorer failed to render some pages correctly, some websites took to blocking it from visiting their site entirely, or serving a different, simpler site.
 They did so by detecting the user agent.

 Why does my user agent in the request look so weird?
 That’s because I’m using an API tester, [apitester.com](https://apitester.com/), to check if I am using Hypothes.is’s API correctly (by looking at the response status code, introduced in Issue 8).
-I need to do that because I am accessing some information that requires the API to know who I am, and the only way for the Hypothes.is server to know that is for me to provide the information in the header.
+I need to do that because I am accessing some information that is not available publicly.
+The Hypothes.is API needs to know who I am before it will serve that information, so I need to create a customised request header to include that identity.
 I can’t do that easily with a regular web browser, so I need specialised software tools.

 And that will bring us to authentication and HTTPS in the next few issues.